St. Francis Hospital (Flower Hill, New York)

-St. Francis Hospital and Heart Center (known casually as St. Francis Hospital or simply as St. Francis) is a 449-bed non-profitteaching hospital located in Flower Hill, on Long Island, in New York, United States.
+St. Francis Hospital and Heart Center is a 449-bed non-profit teaching hospital located in the Incorporated Village of Flower Hill in Nassau County, on Long Island, in New York, United States.
 It is New York State's only specialty-designated cardiac center.

 The hospital is affiliated with the New York Institute of Technology for clerkship education at the New York Institute of Technology College of Osteopathic Medicine.

 St. Francis is nationally ranked by U.S. News & World Report in Cardiology and Heart Surgery, Gastroenterology, Geriatrics, Neurology, Neurosurgery, and Orthopedics.
 St. Francis is also ranked #6 in New York State as well as #6 in the New York Metropolitan Area.